brillout/wildcard-api/docs/custom-vs-generic.template.md

   or
   [Reframe](https://github.com/reframejs/reframe#readme)
   ,
-  the frontend and backend are written in JavaScript and developed at the same time.
-  Here again, a custom API is good fit.
+  the frontend and backend are written in JavaScript and developed at the same time, and a custom API / Wildcard is a good fit.

 - **Single developer**.
   <br/>